ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-cli.md

 - That your charon client can connect to the configured beacon client.
 - That your charon client can connect to all peers

+Most components in the dashboard have some help text there to assist you in understanding your cluster performance.

 You might notice that there are logs indicating that a validator cannot be found and that APIs are returning 404.
 This is to be expected at this point, as the validator public keys listed in the lock file have not been deposited and acknowledged on the consensus layer yet (usually ~16 hours after the deposit is made).

 To turn off your node after checking the health of the cluster you can run: